Development of a Localization Solution

 - Prepare setup guides (wizards) for areas that are complex to set up to help users enable, discover and have a good first experience using your localization app.

 - Consider converting field-based documentation to task-based documentation using tooltips and Dynamics 365 Business Central documentation Github repository.
-Rulesets can help you ensure, for example, that no fields or actions are missing tooltips (link requires PartnerSource account).
+Rulesets can help you ensure, for example, that no fields or actions are missing tooltips.

-- If you're converting existing localization (developed in C/AL) to localization apps (check this video(requires PartnerSource access)), as described in technical checklist for your app, you'll need to set ApplicatoinArea property UI elements which you want to make visible in Business Central.
+- If you're converting an existing localization (developed in C/AL) to localization apps (check this video(requires PartnerSource access)), as described in technical checklist for your app, you'll need to set the ApplicationArea property on UI elements that you want to make visible in Business Central.
 To help you with that use NAVApplicationAreaHelper powershell command let to do this in bulk.

-You can also create Connect apps if you find it beneficial to have some functionality placed outside the Dynamics 365 Business Central environment and instead connect to Dynamics 365 Business Central using for example APIs or Web services.
+You can also create an integration if you find it beneficial to have some functionality placed outside the Dynamics 365 Business Central environment and instead connect to Dynamics 365 Business Central using for example APIs or Web services.